HamedFathi/screen.play.write/README.md

   // Pass abilities to the ctor
   let user = new Actor([pw /*, sqlDb*/]); // Our user

-  await user.performs(new AddTodoAuto()); // Executes a task, an interaction, or an interactions.
+  await user.performs(new AddTodoTask()); // Executes a task, an interaction, an interactions, or a tasks.
   // await user.performs(new AddTodo());

   // Question & Assertion separately.